varnish/Varnish-Book/varnish_book.rst

    Most of the commands you will type in this course require root privileges.
    You can get temporary root privileges by typing ``sudo <command>``, or permanent root privileges by typing ``sudo -i``.

+   .. backend definition
+   In Varnish terminology, a backend server is whatever server Varnish talks to fetch content.
+   This can be any sort of service as long as it understands HTTP.
+   Most of the time, Varnish talks to a web server or an application frontend server.
+   In this book, we use the terms interchangeably.

 Install Varnish and Apache
 ----------------------------------------